BDO Public Sector Conference 2025: From Global Insight to Local Impact

 Ukraine as one of the focal points for global collaboration

-Following this, Vira Savchenko and Liliya Chernysh expanded on this vision by outlining how BDO in Ukraine is deepening its advisory role within the public sector.
+Following this, Vira Savchenko and Liliya Chernysh then expanded on this vision by outlining how BDO in Ukraine is deepening its advisory role within the public sector.
 They described how the firm is working closely with ministries, municipalities, and state-owned enterprises to support reforms in governance, digital transformation, and institutional capacity building.
-These efforts are positioning BDO Ukraine as a trusted advisor in shaping the country’s post-war future.
+These efforts are positioning BDO in Ukraine as a trusted advisor in shaping the country’s post-war future.

-Together, these contributions reflect a strategic opportunity for BDO firms to engage in meaningful, purpose-driven work that supports Ukraine’s recovery while strengthening the network’s presence in donor-funded advisory services.
+Together, these contributions reflect a strategic opportunity for BDO firms to engage in meaningful, purpose-driven work that supports Ukraine’s recovery while also strengthening the network’s presence in donor-funded advisory services.

 Key Contact